philgrider/The-Sharpening-House/README.md

 # Dish Set Go

 ## Project Description (MVP)
-- This application will allow users to search for recipies by keyword or ingredients
+- This application will allow users to search for recipes by keyword or ingredients
 - Users will be able to view and save recipies to favorites
 - Users can have the recipies sent to them via text messages